Consultant Discretionary Points

 All eligible consultants will be written to at their home addresses and invited to submit an application.
 It is the responsibility of the Consultant to ensure the Payroll department hold their current address.

 Consultants should not apply for discretionary points in the year following the receipt of an award apart from in exceptional circumstances.
-If you believe there are exceptional circumstances you will also need to complete Appendix 5.
+Where a consultant believes that ‘exceptional circumstances’ apply, then they should complete Section 2 of the application form.

 The committee composition has equal numbers of management to MSA Representatives